 The Denial of Service attack is one of the biggest threats to VoIP Telephony.
 The main aim of the DDoS attack is to overload a system with too many requests so that the system is forced to shut down.
 In this process, the attackers move ahead to spoof their addresses and compromise other nodes (e.g., by Trojans).

 SIP Registration Attack

 SIP registration hijacking is a serious VoIP security issue.
 Before establishing a SIP session, there is a registration process, which can be hijacked by the attacker.
-In this attack, the attacker disables a user using Denial of Service and tries to register with his own IP address rather than users IP address.
+In this attack, the attacker disables a user using Denial of Service and tries to register with his own IP address rather than the users IP address.

 IP-PBX Hacking & IRSF

 In this intrusion process, different types of hacking software are used to hack an IP PBX mainly for gaining access.
 Once the access has been attained, traffic pumping begins.
-Attackers also initiates calls to prime numbers through this process.
+Attackers also initiate calls to prime numbers through this process.

 How Can Operators Minimize these Security Issues?

 Operators and service providers can minimize these issues by employing Session border controllers to secure their VoIP infrastructure and control the access to VoIP services.
 SBC provides strong protection for the IP Communication infrastructure stopping frauds and service thefts.
-SBCs are designed to support a various types of Sip interoperability, providing service assurance, and secured interconnection between VoIP networks.
+SBCs are designed to support various types of Sip interoperability, providing service assurance, and secure interconnection between VoIP networks.